athaigueperse/ada-template-website/README.md

 | Brewery Avg.
 Rating (x5)   | 0.015719          | 0.015668         | 0.015719         |
 | Beer Avg.
 Rating (x6)      | 0.000364          | 0.000320         | 0.000364         |

-Here we  applied Lasso and Ridge regularization techniques to the dataset to investigate potential multicollinearity among the predictor variables.These methods enhance the standard linear regression model by introducing penalties to the coefficients, helping to manage both multicollinearity and overfitting.Comparison of the  results of these analyses indicate that multicollinearity is not a significant issue in the dataset As we can see from the table, results across normal linear regression, lasso, and ridge were very close as all methods produced nearly identical coefficients(identical in case of ridge and normal linear regression).These analyse again showed us the reliability of the linear regression model and the stability of the coefficients given to the attributes
+Here we  applied Lasso and Ridge regularization techniques to the dataset to investigate potential multicollinearity among the predictor variables.These methods enhance the standard linear regression model by introducing penalties to the coefficients, helping to manage both multicollinearity and overfitting.Comparison of the  results of these analyses indicated that multicollinearity was not a significant issue in the dataset.
+As we can see from the table, results across normal linear regression, lasso, and ridge were very close as all methods produced nearly identical coefficient.These analyse again showed us the reliability of the linear regression model and the stability of the coefficients given to the attributes

 ### Country Specific Linear Regression Analysis